epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/ratio_int_coprod_genre.html"></iframe>
 </div>

 In this case almost all genre seem to follow the expected trend with small variation.
-The only notable exception to the rul is the _Thriller_ genre that has a ratio of international revenue that goes down when we reach 4 coproduction countries.
+The only notable exception to the rule is the _Thriller_ genre that has a ratio of international revenue that goes down when we reach 4 coproduction countries.

 ## Influence of the number of languages